jasonbayton/11ty/_src/android/android-enterprise-emm-migration-guide.md

 Compare this to Apple, who shipped MDM migration with iOS 26, iPadOS 26, and macOS 26 last year.
 Through Apple Business Manager, organisations can reassign devices to a new MDM server, set an enforcement deadline, and the device migrates without a factory reset - user data intact, managed profiles swapped out, apps optionally preserved.
 Apple had the courage to force their EMM ecosystem to be better and prioritise the customer experience over vendor lock-in.
 Google, despite having the technical foundations in place for the better part of a decade, has not.
 Whether this is a lack of will, a concession to EMM vendors who benefit from the switching cost is anyone's guess - but the result is the same: Android migrations remain disruptive by default, and organisations pay the price.

 If you'd like to see this change, voice your feedback to the [Android Enterprise Customer Community](https://androidenterprise.community).
-Refer to this article is desired (but that's not necessary).
+Refer to this article if desired (but that's not necessary).

 </div>